rlucente-se-jboss/intranet-test-certs/README.md

 At the server, you'll need to import the following file into the appropriate keystore:

-* /root/server.p12 - the appserver certificate, private key, and trust chain
+* /root/server.p12 - the appserver certificate and private key
+* /root/intermdiate.cert.pem - the intermediate CA that signed the client and server certs
+* /root/ca.cert.pem - the trusted root CA

 The client browser should import the following file:

-* /root/client.p12 - the client certificate, private key, and trust chain
+* /root/client.p12 - the client certificate and private key
+* /root/ca.cert.pem - the trusted root CA

 The default password used throughout is `admin1jboss!`